Vitamin C has many benefits as a cosmetic & general health ingredient. The following are important facts about the vitamin C.

 - Its deficiency can lead to scurvy; a condition that presents with bleeding gums.

-Topical Benefits of Vitamin C – L-ascorbic acid
+Topical Benefits of Vitamin C – as L-ascorbic acid

-It is naturally unstable but more stable forms at pH of <3.5 have been formulated for topical use.
-At this pH, ionic charge is removed and its molecule is easily transported across the stratum corneum (outermost layer of the skin forming your Skin Barrier).
+L-ascorbic acid is naturally unstable, and stable forms require an acidic environment of pH <3.5-4.
+At this pH, the molecule quickly penetrates the stratum corneum (outermost layer of the skin forming your Skin Barrier).

 Benefits as an anti-oxidant

-- Free radical damage: exposure to UV light promotes generation of reactive oxygen species (ROS).
+- Free radical damage: exposure to UV light promotes the generation of reactive oxygen species (ROS).
 These include superoxide, peroxide and singlet oxygen.
-Vitamin C donates free electron to the ROS therefore neutralising the free radicals reducing the processes eventually lead tocollagen breakdown.
-Oxidised forms of Vitamin C can be converted back to Vitamin C by the enzyme de-hydro-ascorbic acid reductase in thepresence of glutathione.
-This is a special property of Vitamin C as an antioxidant because it can continue offering free radical scavenging effects for long.
+Vitamin C donates a free electron to the ROS; therefore, neutralising the free radicals reducing the processes eventually lead to collagen breakdown.

-- Vitamin C is hydrophilic and Vitamin E is lipophilic.
+- Vitamin C is hydrophilic (mixes with water easily), and Vitamin E is lipophilic (mixes with oily environment).
 Synergistically, they protect the respective cellular compartments by reducing premature cell apoptosis and thymine dimer formation (DNA Damage) giving up to four times more protection than when Vitamin C is used alone.
-Vitamin E can spare electrons to used up vitamin C molecules to make them active again.
-There is notable protection against UVB rays effects when the two vitamins are used in combination.
-UVB rays usually damage the skin and increase risk of premature skin aging and cancer.
+Vitamin E can spare electrons to use up vitamin C molecules to make them active again.

 - Addition of ferulic acid increases the efficacy of Vitamin C by up to eight times.
 The commonly used formula is 15% Vitamin C, 1% Vitamin E and 0.5% Ferulic.
 Other useful substances in increasing bioavailability include zinc and tyrosine.